The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Method

 \subsection{Application to real data}

 Once we have tested the accuracy of the statistical method, we apply it to real data.
-We cross-match the skymaps of the 13 detected BBH mergers presented in \ref{sec:detgws}, and listed in Table \ref{tab:closegw} with the all-sky AGN catalogues described in Section \ref{sec:agn}.
+We cross-match the skymaps of the 30 detected BBH mergers presented in \ref{sec:detgws}, and listed in Table \ref{tab:closegw} with the all-sky AGN catalogues described in Section \ref{sec:agn}.
 We then calculate $\mathcal{L}\left(f_{\rm AGN}\right)$ using Equations \ref{eq:like}, \ref{eq:Si}, and \ref{eq:Bi}.

-In the case of CAT455 and CAT460 the combination of the data coming from the cross-match with the 13 GW events leads to a monotonically decreasing likelihood, as a function of $f_{\rm AGN}$.
-We therefore decide to evaluate upper limits on this parameter integrating the likelihood between $f_{\rm AGN}=0$ and $f_{\rm AGN}=1$.
-Since the prior is assumed to be uniform, through this integration (and after normalizing the resulting values) we obtain a cumulative posterior distribution on $f_{\rm AGN}$.
+In the case of CAT455 and CAT460 the combination of the data coming from the cross-match with the 30 GW events leads to a monotonically decreasing likelihood, as a function of $f_{\rm AGN}$.
+We therefore decide to evaluate upper limits on this parameter integrating the normalized likelihood between $f_{\rm AGN}=0$ and $f_{\rm AGN}=1$.
+Since the prior is assumed to be uniform, through this integration we obtain the cumulative posterior distribution on $f_{\rm AGN}$.

 The same process has been followed also for CAT450, even if in this case the likelihood turns out to be rather insensitive to $f_{\rm AGN}$.
 Specifically, in this last case, the posterior is prior-dominated: data do not allow us to put much tighter constraints on $f_{\rm AGN}$ than the ones imposed by the flat prior only.
 This is caused by the high number of objects contained in the AGN catalogue \citep{veronesi22}, combined with the non-negligible level of incompleteness that characterizes the same catalogue.
 We therefore decide not to repeat the analysis with an AGN catalogue characterized by a lower luminosity threshold.
 Such a catalogue would likely also show redshift-dependent completeness, which will have to be taken into account in future works aimed to explore the relation between BBH mergers and lower-luminosities AGN.
 A meaningful exploitation of AGN catalogues denser than the ones used in this work will be possible only when we will have data from more and/or better localized BBH mergers.